sarveshminhans/INTERVIEW/README.md

 3. **Progressive Disclosure** - Details available on demand
 4. **Encouraging Tone** - Focus on growth, not criticism
 5. **Actionable Output** - Every gap comes with a solution

-## 🔮 Future Enhancements

-- [ ] Save results to local storage
-- [ ] Generate PDF report
-- [ ] Email results
-- [ ] Track progress over time
-- [ ] Role-specific assessments (Frontend, Backend, Data Science)
-- [ ] Integration with GitHub API for automatic analysis
-- [ ] AI-powered resume analysis

-## 📝 License

-MIT License - feel free to use and modify for your needs.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-Built with ❤️ for students preparing for their dream interviews 🚀